 DHS is building the capacity of community partners to respond to trauma and its impact on children.
-The division coordinates this effort to address child trauma issues with Minnesota’s grantee in the National Child Traumatic Stress Network funded by the Substance Abuse and Mental Health Administration (SAMHSA).
+The division coordinates this effort to address child trauma issues with Minnesota’s grantee in the National Child Traumatic Stress Network (NCTSN) funded by the Substance Abuse and Mental Health Administration (SAMHSA).

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)